Space News

 Registered: Jul 2009

-Does it count as a superstition that, like pilots elsewhere, the Mercury astronauts named their spacecraft?
+Does it count that the Mercury astronauts named their spacecraft?

 alanh_7